Récoltant-Manipulant (RM): What Makes Grower Champagne So Special

 • Single-vineyard champagnes and vintage cuvées

-Without intermediaries and marketing budgets, RM producers can often offer exceptional quality at fair prices.
-A high-quality RM champagne often costs less than a comparable Grand Marque champagne.
+Without middlemen and marketing budgets, RM producers can often offer exceptional quality at fair prices.
+A high-quality RM champagne frequently costs less than a comparable grand marque champagne.

-While large houses can guarantee consistent quality year after year through their enormous reserve wine stocks, RM producers are more dependent on weather and vintage character.
+While big houses can guarantee consistent quality year after year through their huge reserve wine stocks, RM producers are more dependent on weather and vintage character.
 This can lead to fascinating diversity, but also to fluctuating quality.

 Most RM producers farm only a few hectares of vineyards.
 This means: